Members of religious group arrested for denying insulin to diabetic girl who died

 Elizabeth Struhs was a diabetic and died on 7 January this year in a house south of Brisbane.
 Authorities believe the girl was denied insulin for nearly a week.

-Earlier this year, her parents were charged with murder, torture and failing to provide for the necessities of life.
+Earlier this year, his parents were charged with murder, torture and failing to provide for the necessities of life.

 Police said they would indict 12 other people – aged between 19 and 64 – for the girl’s death.